-- All three copies are signed and dated by the instructor. - The instructor keeps one copy for his/her file and returns two to the counselor. - One copy is maintained in the guidance office. - One copy is returned to the Coordinator of Dual Enrollment. - The Billing and Reimbursement Processes are then initiated.
+- One copy is signed and dated by the instructor. - The instructor keeps one copy for their file and returns the signed one to the counselor. - The signed copy is returned to the Coordinator of Dual Enrollment. - The billing and reimbursement processes are then initiated.